Interpreting Lambda Calculus in Domain-Valued Random Variables: Models of Untyped Lambda-calculus in Boolean-valued sets

-Every dcpo is a $T_0$ topological space when equipped with its Scott topology \cite[Remark II-1.4 (iii)]{gierz}.
-In \cite[Theorem 2.12]{scott72} it is proved that a $T_0$ topological space $X$ is injective for subspace embeddings in the category of $T_0$-spaces iff $X$ is a continuous lattice equipped with the Scott topology.
+And a $T_0$ topological space $X$ is injective for subspace embeddings in the category of $T_0$-spaces iff $X$ is a continuous lattice equipped with the Scott topology \cite{scott72}.
 This has useful consequences for representations of the natural numbers in reflexive dcpos that are continuous lattices.